stackpulse/playbooks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Go over texts with @stackpulse/product
 - [ ] Explicitly discuss the _playbook name_, _image_ and _badges_
 - [ ] Explicitly consider various _benefits_.
 As a rule of thumb, there should be 2-3 of them
+- [ ] If the playbook has Slack outputs use the Slack experience template

 ### New playbooks
 - [ ] Tested Playbook in a production tenant